Jarlotee/somnium/docs/rules/characters/index.md

 The character’s sum total adventuring and life experience is denoted by their adventure level.
 Every character begins as a non-adventurer and advances as they overcome obstacles, learn and grow.

-Classically, levels were expressed as experience points which were awarded based on gold acquired rather than monsters killed which incentivized avoiding danger and creative gameplay rather than combat.
+Classically, levels were expressed as experience points which were awarded based on gold acquired rather than monsters killed which promotes avoiding danger and creative game-play rather than combat.

 As a GM you are encouraged to create a list of objectives with various rewards.
 Once a number of adventures have completed or a milestone is reached an character attains the next adventuring level.
 This is usually a significant event that should have narrative flair.